mxahan/digital-cv/index.md

 ## Hobbies
 ---

-- Shoot me a ping if you stay nearby me and want to hit for some 4-5 rated tennis match or 2000-2200 rated table-tennis.
+- Shoot me a ping if you stay nearby me and want to hit for some 4-5 rated tennis match or 2000-2200 rated table-tennis or 1800 rated chess.
   - Playing Style: Aggressive, & Lot of unforced errors.
+  - Fan of g4 opening, play E4 when gets a bit serious.
 - Writing critical summary blog of AI papers
   - Deeply curious about underlying mathematics.
 - Blogging about the things I get stuck.
 Hopefully others does not.